CS558/assignment-1/README.md

 where d is the distance from the line to the origin and n is the unit normal of the line.

+# Stage 2 (due 9/20/13)
+The goal for the second part of this assignment is to cover the remaining tools.
+Your main objective here is to create an account on github, upload your project, and to build a visualization for the simulation.

+## Visualization requirements
+Your visualization will display an animation showing the state of the simulation as the particles evolve over time.
+At minimum, it should have the following features:

+* An input where the initial position of the particles can be specified
+* An input where the initial velocity of the particles can be specified
+* An input where the ground normal can be specified
+* An input where the time step per tick is specified
+* A button that resets the state of all the particles to the initial conditions
+* A canvas object that renders the state of the simulation

+Your animation should advance the state of the system using the module you wrote in part 1 by a the input time step.
+In the canvas object, you should draw at minimum:

+* The position of all the particles
+* The 4 sides of the box containing the particles

+## Publishing to GitHub
+Unlike in stage 1, for the second part of assignment 1, you will submit your code by publishing it on GitHub.
+To do this, you will need to create an account on GitHub ([you can find instructions on how to do this here](https://github.com/edu)).
+Once this is done, you should create a repository following the instructions in [lecture 3](https://github.com/CS558/technology-lecture-3-git) with all of your code.
+Once this is done, email me a link to your project with the complete repository.

+## Some hints
+For instructions on how to run your modules within a browser, you should follow the notes from [lecture 4](https://github.com/CS558/technology-lecture-4-dom).
+Regarding making the HTML5 interface, you may find the [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) and [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input) tags useful.

+## Questions
+For any questions on this assignment, you should open an issue on github, using the link on the sidebar.